Virgin" . . . What's It Mean?

 substances that causes oil to go rancid, and thus prolong its shelf life.

-give the oil a green appearance, as well as some taste and aroma, the processor will often add chemicals and artifical flavors,
+make the oil look green, as well as to add some taste and aroma, the processor will often add chemicals and artifical flavors,

 such as chlorophyll and beta carotene.